Satellite-im/Warp/tools/shuttle/README.md

 User A wants to send a request to User B, however user B is offline or unreachable and therefore would send a request to agent S

 1. A connects to S
 i.
 A prepares a `Request` with identifier `Identifier::Store`, namespace `friend-request`, with their request encoded in `Payload`. `Payload` would include sender being A public key, recipient being B public key, metadata `null` (or possibly store some form of identifier like the public keys of both recipients along with a tag. eg "aPublicKey:bPublicKey:request"), data being the encrypted request between A and B. A signs `Payload`. ii.
 A signs `Request` and transmits it to S
 2. S receive `Request` from A
 i.
 Check the size of the data to ensure it does not exceed data limit ii.
 Validates signature against the `Request` and `Payload` iii.
 Store `Payload` into storage under `Request` namespace iv.
 Index metadata, if any
 v.
 Respond to A request with `Status::Confirmed`
 3. B comes online and connects to S
 i.
 Sends a signed `Request` with `Identifier::Find` under namespace `friend-request`. ii.
 S requests and validate `Request` and query its store for any data intended for B iii.
 S responds with the payload to B iv.
 B receives `Payload` and sends a `Response` confirming receiving data, allowing S to delete the payload.
 v.
 Validate and decrypt `Payload` and process the request accordingly
-4. If A is online, B and respond directly to A. If A is offline, repeat process above
+4. If A is online, B can respond directly to A. If A is offline, repeat process above

 **NOTE: Shuttle is a WIP project and subject to change.**